 Numbers can overwhelm us.
 Sometimes we cannot grasp a large number because we have no perspective.
-This is the case with Foster Care.
+This is the case with foster care.
 It’s very easy to think that foster care is someone else’s problem but the issue with that type of thinking is that there are foster kids all around us in plain sight.
 We just don’t know it.
-These statistics are taken from the Dave Thomas Foundation, The Casey Foundation and the Children’s Bureau.
+These statistics are taken from the Dave Thomas Foundation and The Casey Foundation and the Children’s Bureau.

 - There are over 400,000 kids in foster care

 That’s nearly a half million infants, children, and teens in temporary care.
 Foster care beds are full in many states.
 This means that if a social worker cannot find a bed for a child in need, there is a possibility that child may sleep in a shelter, a government office, or a foster home that is already overcapacity.
 One more open bed can make a difference in the life of a child who just wants to be treated as a unique individual, not just a statistic.

 - There are over 100,000 foster children eligible for adoption

 Being eligible for adoption means that parents have had their parental rights legally terminated and are no longer the legal guardians.
 If there are no appropriate relatives, a foster parent may be considered for adoption.
 This is a natural transition because the current foster parent already has cared for the child, knows the child’s likes, dislikes, strengths and needs, and the child is already on track to becoming part of the family.

 - The average age of a foster child is 8.5 years old

 As the Opioid Crisis is on the rise, the rise in Substance Exposed Newborns is also on the rise.
 However, the longer a child stays in foster care, the likelihood of adoption drops.
 All foster children need permanency.

 - 55% of children reunify with their parents

 Regardless of our feelings about birth parents, they do deserve a chance to reunite with their children.
 We need to consider reunification a success story and praise any parent who has turned around their life in order to do so.